 Issue2: How to CRUDN the child <schedule> resource of the <CSEBase> and <AE> from IN-AE?

 The ASN/MN-CSE/AE, ADN-AE can CUD the it’s <schedule> based on the device manufacture policy, the IN-AE can CRUDN the <schedule> of the node as well..
 For example, IN-AE can subscribe the <schedule> of the node to send setting command to the node periodically. oneM2M should support to CRUDN <schedule> resource via Mca reference point.

+Issue3: When ASN/MN-AE and ASN/MN-CSE host on the same node, ASN/MN-AE and ASN/MN-CSE have own <schedule>, should the <schedule> resources host on the same node be consistent or independent of each other?

+The hosting CSE should keep the consistency between <schedule> resoures on the same node.
+For example, the registrar CSE is reachable on every Monday.
+If the registree AE creates the <schedule> on every Saturday, it conflics with the schedule of CSE.
+It means the AE is never be accessed.

+Issue4: When there is <trafficPattern> of <AE> and <schedule> of the same <AE>, what’s relationship between the two <schedule>?

+It’s FFS.

+Issue5: If requestReachability and <schedule> of <AE> both exist, what’s the relationship between them?

+RequestReachability indicates the capability of application entity whether to receive the request or not. <schedule> indicates the time when the application entity can receive the request when the RequestReachability is True.

 -----------------------Start of change 1-------------------------------------------

 9.6.1.1 Resource Type Summary